cf-sewe/cplace-cssc-operator/README.md

 > `GET /instances/{instanceId}/events`

 Gets the events of the specified instance.
-Any action on the instance will generate an event.
+Any user or operator action on the instance will generate an event.
 The Controller will display events to the user.

 Events are stored in a meta JSON in a file stored per instance, for example under `/instances/sewe.cf.test.cplace.cloud/events.json`.